sdellis/sdellis.github.io/about.md

 ### User Interface Developer <br/>Princeton University Library, 2010 - Present

 * Enhanced Omeka's Scripto plugin and Scribe theme to create a ["DIY History-like" application](http://transcribe.princeton.edu/items/show/25) for the transcription of Western Americana resources for an undergraduate History class.
-* Played an integral part designing, organizing, and conducting Usability tests for the Finding Aids, RBSC, and Main Library websites.
+* Played an integral part designing, organizing, and conducting Usability tests for all major Library websites.
 Tested for viability of new interface concepts, and to better understand the goals of our users.
 I have co-authored [an article](http://journal.code4lib.org/articles/7394) and [given talks](https://github.com/pulibrary/dlf2012-talk) on the process.
-* Responsible for developing an innovative interface for our [Finding Aids site](http://findingaids.princeton.edu/), which won both the [2013 SAA Coker Award](http://www2.archivists.org/governance/handbook/section12-coker) and the [2013 MARAC Finding Aid Award](https://blogs.princeton.edu/mudd/2013/04/princeton-wins-marac-finding-aid-award/).
+* Responsible for developing an innovative interface for our [Finding Aids site](http://findingaids.princeton.edu/)(archives), which won both the [2013 SAA Coker Award](http://www2.archivists.org/governance/handbook/section12-coker) and the [2013 MARAC Finding Aid Award](https://blogs.princeton.edu/mudd/2013/04/princeton-wins-marac-finding-aid-award/).
 * Redesigned and developed the [Rare Books and Special Collections website](http://rbsc.princeton.edu/) in Drupal 7, aggregating curator blogs, collection strengths and topics, collections, exhibitions, research tools, and publications into a single site with "federated" search.
 * Responsible for the interface of the [Princeton University Digital Library](http://pudl.princeton.edu/), which includes modifications to the IA BookReader, and integration of Loris (IIIF Images) and OpenSeadragon for deep zoom. ([example](http://pudl.princeton.edu/viewer.php?obj=ms35t871w#page/18/mode/2up)).
-* Committer to [Mirador](https://github.com/IIIF/mirador), a IIIF Presentation Viewer, as well as [Manifesto](https://github.com/IIIF/manifesto), a IIIF Presentation core JavaScript library.
+* Active in the [IIIF Software Developers Interest Group](http://iiif.io/community/groups/software/).
+Committer to [Mirador](https://github.com/IIIF/mirador), a IIIF Presentation Viewer, as well as [Viewdir web components](https://github.com/viewdir).
 * Created application for [turning METS records into IIIF Presentation API manifests](http://sdellis.com/tech/blogging/2015/06/10/spiiiffy.html) to allow users to browse our Digital Library resources with Mirador or the Universal Viewer. (under development, not in production)
 * Built a Rails application to migrate all Mudd Manuscript Library databases off an aging Windows server, and integrated it with [search interfaces on the RBSC website](http://rbsc.princeton.edu/catalogs-databases?field_division_target_id=228) (scroll down to subject-specific databases).
 * Designed the [Versailles on Paper exhibition site](http://rbsc.princeton.edu/versailles/versailles-paper), among other exhibition sites, and wrote a [Drupal module](https://www.drupal.org/sandbox/sdellis/2421047) allowing easy integration of IIIF-compliant images and manuscripts into Drupal.
 * Wrote UI Spec for the [Blue Mountain project](http://bluemountain.princeton.edu/index.html), including ["shovel-ready" HTML wireframes](https://github.com/sdellis/bluemountain) and the scaffolding of a [REST API](http://sdellis.com/docs/blue_mountain_ui_spec.pdf).
-* Currently co-organizing [Code4Lib 2016](http://2016.code4lib.org/).
+* Co-organizer for [Code4Lib 2016](http://2016.code4lib.org/).
 Website designer, Local Planning Committee member, and Sponsorship Committee chair.
 * Served a two year term on the Library Education and Training Committee (LETC)
 * Currently serve in advisory role on the Website Steering Group, and transitioned the group to develop using an Agile methodology